 We have experienced and anticipate continued effects of inflation on costs such as labor, freight, natural gas and materials.
-In response to global inflationary pressures, the U.S. Federal Reserve and foreign equivalents have started raising interest rates, which has resulted in uncertainty and volatility in global financial markets and increased borrowing costs under certain of our credit facilities, including our five-year revolving credit facility and our 10-year term loan facility.
+In response to global inflationary pressures, the U.S. Federal Reserve and foreign equivalents have raised and appear poised to continue to raise interest rates, which has resulted in uncertainty and volatility in global financial markets and increased borrowing costs under certain of our credit facilities, including our five-year revolving credit facility and our 10-year term loan facility.
 Inflation and its impacts, many of which are beyond our control, could escalate in the future.
-We may not be able to pass on all of our increased costs as a result of inflation to customers.
+To mitigate commodity cost increases, we have implemented various strategies that include, among other things, entering into contracted pricing with certain vendors, procuring commodities in periods of favorable market conditions and entering into various derivative instruments.
+These actions may, in part, mitigate these increased costs, but even by increasing our product prices and passing some or all of our increased costs to customers or implementing cost savings efforts, we may not be able to fully offset these increased costs.
+Additionally, increased prices may not be sustainable over time and may result in reduced sales volumes.
 Accordingly, inflationary pressures could have a material and adverse effect on our results of operations.
+There can be no guarantee that our efforts to mitigate commodity cost increases due to inflationary pressures will be effective or, if they are effective, that they will have a material impact on maintaining or reducing costs.